A bit about G0HVQ

 I've always been interested in VHF.
 I've tended to concentrate on the 6m band, but have a recent renewed interest in 2m, since I moved to a good VHF QTH.
 I also like the 10m band at solar maximum and the 17m at solar minimum.

-When I left school, I decided to train as an RF engineer as I enjoyed radio so much and thought I could combine business with pleasure, had 10 enjoyable years working in RF before I re-trained in IT.
-Went back to college, came out with a First Class Honour Degree in Computing, did various support and IT engineering jobs, and now work in IT project management.
+When I left school, I trained as an RF engineer as I enjoyed radio so much and thought I could combine business with pleasure, had 10 enjoyable years working in RF before the need for RF skills started to decline, so I re-trained in IT.
+Went back to college, came out with a First Class Honour Degree in Computing, did various support and IT engineering jobs, and now manage IT projects.

 I'm a Chartered Engineer (C.Eng), as well as a member of the British Computer Society (BCS) and Association for Project Management (APM).

-I'm currently 43 years old and married with a young daughter.
-Family takes up most of my time, but I like to keep in touch with amateur radio to keep my RF skills alive, more so lately as project management is a high-stress job and I need something to keep me sane :-)
+I'm currently 44 years old and married with a young daughter.
+Family takes up most of my time, but I like to keep in touch with amateur radio to keep my RF skills alive, and it's fun ....
+27 years after getting licensed, I'm enjoying it more than ever.

 Back to G0HVQ main page